diviprog/poker_stacks/README.md

 # poker_stacks

-Here’s a comprehensive README.md for your Poker Game API project, covering setup, usage, and API documentation.

 🃏 Poker Game API

 A FastAPI-powered backend for simulating a poker game, including betting, player management, game state progression, and winner determination.